 The evaluator shall check the description of the implementation of this protocol in the TSS to ensure that optional characteristics are specified, and the public key algorithms supported are specified as well.
 The evaluator shall check the TSS to ensure that the public key algorithms specified are identical to those listed for this component.

+If x509v3-based public key authentication algorithms are claimed, the evaluator shall confirm that the TSS includes the description of how the TOE establishes the server’s identity and how this identity is confirmed with the one that is presented in the provided certificate.
+For example, the TOE could verify that a server’s configured IP address matches the one presented in the server’s x.509v3 certificate.

 FCS_SSHC_EXT.1.6

-The evaluator shall check the TSS to ensure that it lists the supported data integrity algorithms, and that that list corresponds to the list in this component.
+The evaluator shall check the TSS to ensure that it lists the supported data integrity algorithms, and that the list corresponds to the list in this component.

 FCS_SSHC_EXT.1.7

-The evaluator shall check the TSS to ensure that it lists the supported key exchange algorithms, and that that list corresponds to the list in this component.
+The evaluator shall check the TSS to ensure that it lists the supported key exchange algorithms, and that the list corresponds to the list in this component.

 FCS_SSHC_EXT.1.8